Can you withdraw an offer of employment?

 Can an unconditional job offer be withdrawn?

-What reasons might an employer have for withdrawing a job offer?
+Why might you have to withdraw a job offer?

 How to withdraw an accepted job offer